 - The value set is mirrored through middle managers to Team Leaders and directly by all people in contact with SLT members.

-- Consistent behaviours become the new culture
+- Consistent behaviors become the new culture

-Typical behaviour changes by SLT members embarking on a lean journey include
+Typical behavior changes by SLT members

 Drive problem solving down to the lowest level, while confident the process is robust.